R2Boyo25/yt-pi/README.md

-This requires Flask, python3, and youtube-dl
+Requires python3.5+ with the Flask and youtube-dl modules installed

-Edit config.json to have the correct path to a folder on your computer ( preferable a Raspberry Pi )
+Edit "videofolder" in `config.json` to have the path to an existing folder on your computer ( preferable a Raspberry Pi ) or a thumb drive / external HDD / external SSD.

+For example, `/media/pi/Backups/yt-pi/videos` is a folder on my thumb drive.